Content Analysis for Research – Types & Its Importance with Example

 Concept of Content Analysis

-Content analysis can be referred to as either a quantitative or qualitative approach applied for analyzing the text.
-It is a type of analytical technique which is applied in different types of investigation such as media, marketing, sociology, etc. It can also be considered to be a research technique which mainly emphasizes on actual content.
+Content analysis can be either a quantitative or qualitative approach which researcher applies for analyzing the text.
+It is a type of analytical technique which you can apply in different types of investigation such as media, marketing, sociology, etc. It is a research technique which mainly emphasizes on actual content.
 You can also consider content analysis to be the procedure of data analysis where the researcher performs an investigation on content within a message.

 For example: The report containing the information about the weather conditions of particular location in next few days.
 By analyzing the text or content you can easily make your judgment about travelling to specific location.